elephantscale/datasets/README.md

 # Handy Commands

-TO create a zip archive of data
+To create a zip archive of data
-    $   git archive --format=zip HEAD -o datasets.zip
+    $   ./create-zip.sh

+To upload to S3
+    $   ./upload-to-s3.sh*

 to select random lines from the full file
         $   shuf -n 10000 2016.csv > 2016-10k.csv